-

 Why aren’t there more pedestrians and transit users in high-density Westwood?

-An important article by Mark R. Stevens in the January 2017 issue of the Journal of the American Planning Association1 suggests that an increase in population density leads only to a modest decrease in automobile use.
+An important article by Mark R. Stevens in the January 2017 issue of the Journal of the American Planning Association suggests that an increase in population density leads only to a modest decrease in automobile use.
 The article is based … Continue reading

 Fantasy transit in Chicago: a proposal